We'd love for you to join us!

 We are always thrilled to connect with students and scholars who share our passion for computational and experimental approaches in Linguistics.

-Everyone is welcome to join biweekly meetings of the UCSB CEILing (Computation and Experiments in Linguistics) research group, in which CPLS Lab members are heavily involved.
+All members of the UCSB community are welcome to join biweekly meetings of the UCSB CEILing (Computation and Experiments in Linguistics) research group, in which CPLS Lab members are heavily involved.
 To join the mailing list, click here, and then click the Ask to join button.
 Please note that you may receive an e-mail requesting more information about your identity before your application is accepted.

 Undergraduate students are welcome in the lab as Research Assistants, in exchange for units.
-If you are interested, please describing your interests and skills/expertise (e.g. background with programming, data science, statistics, applied math, and/or running experiments), as well as any relevant research experience you may have.
+If you are interested, please describing your interests and skills/expertise (e.g., background with programming, data science, statistics, applied math, and/or running experiments), as well as any relevant research experience you may have.
 If/when opportunities arise with suitable potential projects, we will let you know.

 Graduate students are required to be working directly with Prof. Simon Todd in order to become a lab member.
-A good place to start a project is by taking one of his courses (e.g. LING 205, 208, 209, 210, or 247), but you can also to discuss an idea that arose independently.
+A good place to start a project is by taking one of his courses (e.g., LING 205, 208, 209, 210, or 247), but you can also to discuss an idea that arose independently.

 Prospective graduate students should apply to the PhD program in the Department of Linguistics.
 Please note the following: